 SAP Appeal Process:

-- Attend a SAP Appeal Workshop & complete an Appeal
+- Complete a SAP Appeal Workshop & Appeal

 - Meet with Student Services